Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 d) Better alignment between electricity rates and electricity system costs.

-Energy storage of interruptible electricity provides dispatchable power that is conditional on prior charging of the energy storage.
-Energy storage needs dedicated transmission and may need synchronous capacitors.
-Bulk energy storage is primarily used in power systems that have favorable geography for hydraulic storage.
-Short term (4 hour) energy storage can be achieved with batteries, but that energy storage is insufficent for handling seasonal load variations.
+Short term (4 hour) energy storage can be achieved with batteries, but that energy storage is insufficent for managing seasonal load variations.
 In many circumstances it is less expensive to provide dispatchable nuclear power than to provide sufficient renewable generation and energy storage to meet worst case seasonal load variations.
-The main purpose of energy storage is to minimize short cycling of consumer loads.

-In order to efficiently distribute interruptible power it is necessary to divide the electricity loads at each consumer premises into two categories, loads which require dependable electricity and loads for which interruptible power is sufficient.
+In order to efficiently distribute interruptible power it is necessary to divide the electricity loads at each interruptible consumer premises into two categories, loads which require firm electricity and loads for which interruptible power is sufficient.
 Appliances that use interruptible power, such as hybrid heating systems, often need an alternate energy source such as a stored liquid fuel in order to operate during periods when interruptible power is not available to a particular consumer.

-The apparatus that measures the consumer's monthly dependable power peak demand in kW actually senses total power but ignores the power measurements during periods when the control signal from the LDC or IESO indicates that the consumer is permitted to draw interruptible power without financial penalty.
+The apparatus that measures the consumer's monthly dependable power peak demand in kW actually senses total power but ignores the power measurements made during periods when the control signal from the LDC or IESO indicates that the consumer is permitted to draw interruptible power without financial penalty.

 Applications of low cost interruptible power include: